xLeachimx/masteroids/design/gameplay.md

   - Large asteroids have 12 sections with radius from 1/8 to 1/10 of the screen
   - Medium asteroids have 8 sections with radius from 1/10 to 1/12 of the screen
   - Small asteroids have 6 sections with radius from 1/12 to 1/14 of the screen
-- Asteroids will have a constant velocity, randomly determined at spawn
-- Asteroids will bounce off of the edges of the screen
 - Player pellets will despawn when they hit the edge of the screen
 - Player pellets will despawn when they hit an asteroid
 - When a pellet collides with an asteroid that asteroid will split such that: